-- The individual has made measureable progress on care coordination plan goals but continues to demonstrate a need for support, advocacy and monitoring in order to access resources as documented in the record (i.e., progress notes, assessment tools and/or other outcomes-based measurement tools). - There is demonstrated meaningful benefit for the continuation of Health Link services as reflected in the treatment plan and/or medical record.
+The individual and family have made measureable progress on care coordination plan goals but continue to demonstrate a need for support, advocacy and monitoring in order to access resources as documented in the record (i.e., service notes, assessment tools and/or other outcomes-based measurement tools).

+- Progress has not been made and the Health Link provider has identified and implemented changes and revisions to the care coordination plan to support the goals of the individual and family. - There is demonstrated meaningful benefit for the continuation of Health Link services as reflected in the treatment plan and/or medical record.
 For the benefit to be meaningful, there must be evidence that Health Link services have a positive impact on moving toward recovery or that the benefit is being sustained by supportive services to prevent relapse to acute care.